jgraph/www.diagrams.net-source/doc/faq/lucidchart-onprem-to-drawio.md

 title: Migrate from Lucidchart OnPrem to draw.io
 layout: page
 faq: true
-categories: [Import, Lucidchart, Confluence Server]
+categories: [Import, Lucidchart, Confluence Data Center and Server]
 ---

 As Lucidchart OnPrem is being sunsetted, you will need to migrate your Lucidchart diagrams to another diagramming app in Confluence Server.